xinyanw409/astrolabe/docs/SPEC.md

 For example, accessing a virtual disk (IVD) through the S3 API actually reads the data from the virtual disk using the VADP APIs.
-The combined data stream in a zip file can be assembled on the fly and does not need to be stored by the Arachne server.
+The combined data stream in a zip file can be assembled on the fly and does not need to be stored by the Astrolabe server.

 The URIs shown below are completely independent of the REST API and may be served on a different port or host from the API server.